 This happens when the cervix is fully dilated (10 cm) and thinned out (effaced).

-You may experience bearing down/pushing sensation.
-It may take upto 2hours in first time pregnant lady and lesser in next pregnancy It may take longer if epidural pain relief was taken.
+You may experience a bearing down/pushing sensation.
+It may take up to 2 hours in the first time pregnant lady and lesser in the next pregnancy It may take longer if epidural pain relief was taken.

-The doctor will give you a local anaesthetic medicine and may give a controlled cut in perineum called episiotomy.
+The doctor will give you a local anaesthetic medicine and may give a controlled cut in the perineum called an episiotomy.

-This stage of labour may be difficult but your doctor, nurses and partner will encourage you.
+This stage of labor may be difficult but your doctor, nurses, and partner will encourage you.